morpheasgr/Expedition33CO_XeSS_2.0.1/README.md

 Notes:

-To unpack the downloaded files this script initially fetches and uses 7zip's 7zr to extract 7za, both files are downloaded from the official GitHub repo/ Then it fetches XeSS 2.0.1 from Intel's GitHub.
+To unpack the downloaded files this script initially fetches and uses 7zip's 7zr to extract 7za, both files are downloaded from the official GitHub repo.
+Then it fetches XeSS 2.0.1 from Intel's GitHub.